 Here is my little disclaimer before I get down to the nitty gritty.
 I do love organic eating, and I do think eating primarily naturally and organically is very healthy and nutritious.
-But I'd never want to say that I know what is the best-ever way to live or eat even.
+But I'd never want to say that I know what is the best way to live or eat.
 Every person is unique in their own situation, and although we all have room to grow and learn, I don't want to present an extreme case here.
 These are just my own thoughts, in light of knowing that my own thoughts will evolve too over the years to come.

-Currently, we are making a conscious effort to maintain an appropriate food budget.
+We are making a conscious effort to maintain an appropriate food budget.
 Our goal for grocery shopping is $45-50 a week, and sometimes we make it in under that even.
 I've talked to a lot of people these last couple months to see how they shop cheaper and how they go about their grocery budget.
 I got a few really great recommendations.
 I've put these tips to the test by shopping around to see how my budget fairs.
-Since these experiments, I've come up with a few grocery stores and method to getting the best deal.
+Since these experiments, I've come up with a few grocery stores and methods to getting the best deal.
 (A little note- although a few of my friends shop at Walmart, and it's cheaper than most other places, I can't bring myself to shop there.
 Of course if you don't have any qualms with the super store, you might want to consider it for your grocery experiment.)

 Food budgeting is a very regional thing, so you will have to test this out for yourself at your local grocers.
 The main principals should at least still be beneficial.
 As of now, the places I shop are Fry's primarily, then a little bit at Costco, Trader Joe's, and the Honey Man (a local natural food store).
 What I list below are the best deals I have come up with for the Prescott, AZ area.
 I may find new and better deals, if so I will let you know.

 *Update as of 8/17/13 New Frontiers has some great deals on whole chickens!